StringEpsilon/Alnilam/docs/components/Match.md

 | children  | React element | no       | Child elements
 | location  | [Location](../types/Location.md)| no       | Overrides current location from history for matching

+Note: A ```path``` without a leading slash or with a leading "./" will be considered relative to it's parent Route or Match.

 ### Example usage

 A semi-realistic usecase is demonstrated in this codesandbox: